 - Will it mainly be used as a garden room, for growing plants or for pets?
 A basic type of conservatory that can be accessed through an existing door from your home will probably suit your needs.

 - Do you just want to use it on warm summer days?
 If so, you can probably get away with a fairly simply constructed conservatory, but you'll need to think about the impact of its temperature on the rest of your home and how cold it will be in winter.

 - Do you want to use it to extend your living space all year round?
 You’ll need to think more carefully about size, style, construction and the interior features, as well as the cost of integrating it into your home by knocking down a wall to make it an open-plan space or having double glass doors fitted.

 - Is it a wow factor you're after?
 Orangeries can be impressive, especially if they have a lantern-shaped roof.
 But they are pricer, so be clear on what you want.

 To help you choose what type of conservatory to go for, we wanted to find out more about why people buy a conservatory and what they use it for.
-So we asked just under a thousand Which? members* who own a conservatory to tell us about their experiences.
+So we asked more than 100 Which? members* who own a conservatory to tell us about their experiences.